 There are no areas of ancient woodland registered on the Ancient Woodland Inventory Scotland with connectivity to the scheme extents.
-Approx. 1.77 ha of native woodland (Native Woodland Survey of Scotland) borders the EB carriageway.
+There are no trees on the Native Woodland Survey of Scotland with connectivity to the scheme extents.
+Pockets of mixed (mainly broadleaved) and coniferous woodland lie adjacent to the eastbound carriageway at the scheme location.